LS4GAN/uvcgan4slats/README.md

 ### 0.1 **Natural images**:
   If you images have extension `jepg`, `png`, `webp` [etc][image_ext]., please consider using [UVCGAN][uvcgan_repo] or [UVCGAN2][uvcgan2_repo] instead.
-  However, if your images are in fact grayscale but saved as multi-channel (like RGB) images, you may also consider converting them to grayscale image and then to `NumPy` arrays.
+  However, if your images are grayscale but saved as multi-channel (like RGB) images, you may also consider converting them to grayscale image and then to `NumPy` arrays.
 ### 0.2 **`NumPy` arrays (saved with extension `.npz`)**:
   - _no transform needed_: